giovanni2398/blog-post-scraper/README.md

 A Python bot that scrapes public posts from a Patreon blog and saves each post as a formatted PDF.
 This tool is designed to help you collect, archive, and later summarize or study Patreon blog content by uploading the resulting PDFs to an LLM chat or note-taking tool.

+## Current Status

+**NOTE: This script currently encounters a Cloudflare protection challenge when trying to access Patreon.
+The simple requests-based approach is not sufficient for bypassing this protection.**

 ## Features

 - Scrapes post links from a specified Patreon index/reference page.